mossicrue/katello-attach-subscription/README.md

 When run, `katello-attach-subscription` will execute the following steps:

 * Parsing the subscriptions present in the yaml file
-* Check the cluster status of the hypervisors, if requested
+* Check the cluster status of the hypervisors, if requested, collecting data and printing reports
+* Remove the subscriptions from the hypervisors without any guests, if requested
-* Iterate over all the content hosts or the ones founded by the query requested
+* Iterate and subscribe all the registered content hosts or the ones founded by the query passed in the configuration file

+The subscription part is also divided in more simple parts that are:

+* Attach all the facts data retrived by `--check-density` and `--virt-who options`, if present
-* Search for the subscriptions set that matches the rules of all the `:subs` entry in configuration file
+* Search all the set of subscriptions present in the matching rules in the `:subs` entry of the configuration file
 * If a set of subscriptions is found:
-    * ensure that all of them are attached to the content host
+    * ensure that all of them are attached to the content host and attach the missing subscription
     * remove all the other that aren't expected from it
+    * remove all the needed products that are attached as _dublicated_, eg 2 _"RHEL Premium"_ subscriptions when need 1
+* If the checked content host is an Hypervisor, `katello-attach-subscription` will:
+   * adding the guests of the hypervisor at the head of the hosts to subscribe
+   * subscribe the guests, to avoid a _long subscription blackout_
+   * return to the normal hosts queue

 ## Requirements